 10 is a magic number...apparently

 The number of Science books I've treasured over the years - books which have genuinely changed my life - is pretty large.
-There's a part of me which wants to bang on about each one of them, but I know everybody would fall asleep.
+There's a part of me which wants to bang on about each one of them but I know everybody would fall asleep.
 Unfortunately, we humans have become acclimatised to "top 10" lists (thanks a lot Buzzfeed) so I decided it was necessary to play ball with human psychology and stick with 10 titles only.
 This means narrowing down many year's worth of reading material to a mere handful.
 This proved difficult.

 Every time I settled on a list, I felt I was cheating the books which didn't make it.
 Besides, what happens if I bump into the author of one of the rejected books at a dinner party and they immediately grill me on why their book didn't make it (they follow my blog obviously).
-After the verbal attack, they throw a carefully prepared mixture of wine and sulfuric acid in my face before killing my houseplants and stealing my shoes.
+After the verbal attack, they throw a carefully prepared vial of sulfuric acid in my face before killing my houseplants and stealing my shoes.
 What do I do then??
 In order to cover myself, I decided to impose some strict rules.

 1. No text books.

 Contrary to popular belief most Scientists don't sit around reading textbooks.
 We usually read the chapters we're interested in and treat the rest as a reference.
-Having said that, there are a few textbooks I have a fondness for (don't pretend you're shocked, I teach Science for a living, I'm 100% geek and proud).
+Having said that, there are a few textbooks I have a fondness for (don't pretend you're shocked, I teach Science for a living, I'm a geek and proud).

 Engineering Mathematics by K.A.
 Stroud is the best Maths textbook in the world.
 Biophysical Chemistry by Alan Cooper and An Introduction to Quantum Theory by P.A.
 Cox are also fantastic reads which you can get through in a week.